ermannomillo/MicroA_Xilinx/README.md

 #

-**Phylog Micro A** is an automation oriented Xilinx XC2C64A dev board.
+**Phylog Micro A** is an automation-oriented Xilinx XC2C64A dev board.

 The projects are made with Altium Designer 20.0.13